 The dynamics of desire and its fulfilment cannot have the same structure in imagination and perception because, to put it very simply, what ultimately fulfils the epistemic desire in perception is by definition inaccessible to the imagination.
 Simulating what is in principle inaccessible tends, we suspect, to lead to a radical transformation of the epistemic desire.
 To see what this transformation looks like, we can start with a crucial common factor between the two: bodily involvement.
 In the case of perception, the fulfilment of epistemic desire is not an event passively undergone.
 Rather, it is made possible by our sensorimotor understanding (or bodily skills) and steered by our bodily agency (cf. Noë 2012).
 The dynamic of fulfilment goes hand in hand with “the orchestrating movements of the lived body”, which functions as “the organ of perception” (Husserl 1966, p.
 13).
 The system of lived-body movements is experienced as “a subjectively free system”, which is permeated by the awareness of our bodily agency, by “the consciousness of the free ‘I can’”, and this system is related to the system of perceptual profiles in the motivational relations of “if-then”, which express our sensorimotor understanding (ibid., p.
 14).

-Now, in the imagination, the simulation of perception essentially involves – and it is a major contribution of Sartre’s theory of the imagination to have recognised this – the mobilisation of the same sensorimotor understanding and bodily agency that go into the constitution of perceptual presence (cf. Preester 2012).
+In the imagination, on the other hand, the simulation of perception essentially involves – and it is a major contribution of Sartre’s theory of the imagination to have recognized this – the mobilisation of the same sensorimotor understanding and bodily agency that go into the constitution of perceptual presence (cf. Preester 2012).
 To take a very simple example from Sartre: when I imagine seeing the shape “8”, I cannot help but catch my eyes tracing the contour of “8” or at least making the beginning of such a movement.
-And in more complicated scenarios such as imagining the Pantheon in Paris, our embodied anticipation that if one “were to move, then those changes would occur that normally occur when [one] moves” contributes essentially to our sense of having the Pantheon before our “mind’s eye” (O’Regan et al. 2005: 378; cf. Sartre 2004, p.
+In more complicated scenarios such as imagining the Pantheon in Paris, our embodied anticipation that if one “were to move, then those changes would occur that normally occur when [one] moves” contributes essentially to our sense of having the Pantheon before our “mind’s eye” (O’Regan et al. 2005: 378; cf. Sartre 2004, p.
 77).

-Although bodily skills and agency are involved in both imagination and perception, there is a fundamental difference in the way they function in the two forms of intentionality.
+Although bodily skills and agency are involved in both imagination and perception, the way they function in the two forms of intentionality differs fundamentally.
 In perception, the freely initiated lived-body movements function as what Husserl calls “kinesthetic motivation” (Husserl 1966, p.
 13).
 They are part of the motivational conditions that form the “if” side of the “if-then” relation; we can think of them as posing questions on our part that demand answers from the things themselves (the “then” side).
 Now, in imagination, where the responses from the things are absent not occasionally but in principle, bodily postures must take on a different – and more prominent – function.
-Here, Sartre’s fundamental idea, from his theory of the imaginary analogon, is that the lived-body movements – in cooperation with lived feelings – somehow manage to provide the lacking fulness (Sartre 2004: p.
+Sartre’s fundamental idea is that the lived-body movements – in cooperation with lived feelings – somehow manage to provide the lacking fulness (Sartre 2004: p.
 77).